 Swift Navigation makes the following proposal:

-Proposal 2: In TS36/38.305 agree to add the clarifying text on satellite ARP and APC – see Appendix A.
+Proposal 2: In TS36/38.305 agree to add the clarifying text on satellite ARP and APC.

+Proposed change is shown below and in the draft CR.

 Note that SSR Orbit Corrections was introduced in R15 so the clarifying text should be introduced from R15.